zieglerh/pimcore-event-manager/README.md

 ## Usage

-Create an EventSubscriber class and implement `EventManagerBundle\EventSubscriber\EventSubscriberInterface`.
+- create an EventSubscriber class and implement `EventManagerBundle\EventSubscriber\EventSubscriberInterface`

-Make sure your class folder is defined in services.yml.
+- make sure your class folder is defined in services.yml

-Use `EnabledTrait` in your class.
+- use `EnabledTrait` in your class

-Create a function and define function Properties with one or more events.
+- create a function and define function Properties with one or more events

-The arguments can be the event subject or the event class.
+- the arguments can be the event subject or the event class

 ```php
 #[Event(DocumentEvents::PRE_ADD)]